Dreamcast Mania! – Overrated games

 What was it?

 This game was slated to be the third 3D Castlevania and star Sonia and Victor Belmont.
-The plot line was the standard Dracula-has-returned nonsense; if you’re one of the 36 people on earth who care about the story arcs in Castlevania, please let me know, it would be an honor to meet you. → I regret learning to read.
+The plot line was the standard Dracula-has-returned nonsense; if you’re one of the 36 people on earth who care about the story arcs in Castlevania, please let me know, it would be an honor to meet you.
+More importantly, Sonia was set to sport a very short skirt and wield a whip.

 Dreamcast Mania!: What did we miss? – Headhunter